vitthalsawant/Datamorphosis_ML_Project/README.md

 - The camera will start automatically
 - ROI (Region of Interest) must be configured in the dashboard before counting begins
 - All output goes to the web dashboard (no local windows)
+- ✅ Run headless (no GUI windows)

+**Note:** This can run simultaneously with the person counting service using the same camera feed.

 ### Step 5: Start the Frontend Dashboard